Hanover Ultimate

 Basics Of Ultimate In 10 Simple Rules

+THE FIELD-- A rectangular shape with endzones at each end.
+A regulation field is 70 yards by 40 yards, with endzones 25 yards deep.
 INITIATE PLAY-- Each point begins with both teams lining up on the front of their respective endzone line.
 The defense throws ("pulls") the disc to the offense.
 A regulation game has seven players per team.

 SCORING-- Each time the offense completes a pass in the defense's endzone, the offense scores a point.
 Play is initiated after each score.